A Land of Childhood Memories

-That brings me to "Christmas Land" a Hallmark Christmas movie which filled me with that sense of déjà vu as the whole story of a city girl inheriting a business/property and finding herself torn between selling or re-opening has been used before.
-And just as familiar is the whole storyline surrounding Jules having a boyfriend who ends up being wrong for her whilst clearly the nice guy from her hometown really being the right guy.
+That brings me to "Christmas Land" a Hallmark Christmas movie which filled me with that sense of déjà vu as the whole story of a city girl inheriting a business/property and finding herself torn between selling or re-opening it has been used before.
+And just as familiar is the whole storyline surrounding Jules having a boyfriend who ends up being wrong for her whilst clearly the nice guy from her hometown is right for her instead.
 To put it simply you would have to have never watched a Hallmark movie before to find anything new in "Christmas Land".

 But as I often say about Hallmark movies; when they hit the sweet spot when it comes to vibe it doesn't matter if it is familiar because it will work.
-As such the setting, the clothes and the choice of actors all work well in "Christmas Land" with Nikki Deloach and Luke Macfarlane have chemistry, not so much romantic chemistry but a light comedic chemistry which is what makes the movie.
+As such the setting, the clothes and the choice of actors all work well in "Christmas Land" with Nikki Deloach and Luke Macfarlane having chemistry, not so much romantic chemistry but they have a light comedic chemistry which is what makes the movie.
 Well their light chemistry and the great look of Christmas Land which is the sort of place I would love to visit makes the movie.

 What this all boils down to is that "Christmas Land" maybe a new Hallmark Christmas movie for 2015 but it features a story which has been told before.
 But it tells the story well even if its familiarity means than there is little in the way of surprises.